Loan Comparison Calculator

 Afterward, you can set the base of the computation.
 You have the following three options available:

-- Loan terms - In this case, all monthly payments will be calculated according to the terms;
+- Loan terms - In this case, all monthly loan payment calculation will be determined according to the terms;

 - Monthly payments - If you choose this option, you need to set the monthly payment of each loan and the loan term (or amortization term) will be computed accordingly; and